 Drone Pilot checking to be flown is a radio interference area, such as Wi-Fi, and ensuring that satellite navigation (GNSS) signals are sufficiently received.

-Checking the solar flare activity and disturbance and refraining from flying if the magnetic field index is higher manafacturer instructions.
+Checking the solar flare activity and disturbance and refraining from flying if the magnetic field index is higher manufacturer instructions.
 However, in areas where wireless communication is not objectively possible, the magnetic field index check may be omitted.

 Checking for underwater obstacles through charts and considering weather conditions such as current, wind, and visibility.

-When operating drones in cold condition, considerations should include ice formation on proopellers or wings, cold resistance of batteries, the effect of cold on drone structures and the remote pilot, and the effect of cold on the radio controller
+When operating drones in cold condition, considerations should include ice formation on propellers or wings, cold resistance of batteries, the effect of cold on drone structures and the remote pilot, and the effect of cold on the radio controller

 operational restriction